 Off The Shelf: The Technology Trap

-Join Carl Benedict Frey, Director of Future of Work at Oxford University, as he discusses his new book, The Technology Trap.
+Join Carl Benedikt Frey, Director of Future of Work at Oxford University, as he discusses his new book, The Technology Trap.
 Selected a Financial Times Best Books of the Year in 2019, this book offers a sweeping look at the history of technological progress and how it has radically shifted the distribution of economic and political power among society’s members.

 04 Jun.
 2020 |

 William Pesek on his book “Japanization: What the world can learn from Japan’s lost decades”